nihalgonsalves/federated-stitched-subscriptions-example/README.md

    yarn start:services
    # In another
    yarn start:gateway
+   # In another
+   yarn start:client
    ```

 2. The gateway playground can be accessed at <http://localhost:3000/playground>

+3. The client example can be accessed at <http://localhost:5000/>

 ## Sample queries